This is a mirror page, please see the original page:

 add_requires("tbox dev")

-If the specified dependency package is not supported by the current platform, or if the compilation and installation fails, then xmake will exit with an error, which is reasonable for some projects that must rely on certain packages to work.
+If the specified dependent package is not supported by the current platform, or the compilation and installation fails, then xmake will compile an error.
+This is reasonable for some projects that must rely on certain packages to work.

-With the default settings, xmake will first check to see if the system library exists (if no version is required).
-If the user does not want to use the system library and the library is provided by a third-party package manager, then you can set:
+With the default setting, xmake will first check whether the system library exists (if the version requirement is not set).
+If the user does not want to use the system library and the library provided by the third-party package management at all, then you can set:

-If we want to debug the dependencies at the same time, we can set them to use the debug version of the package (provided that this package supports debug compilation):
+If we want to debug the dependent packages at the same time, we can set to use the debug version of the package (of course, the premise is that this package supports debug compilation):

-If the current package does not support debug compilation, you can submit the modified compilation rules in the repository to support the debug, for example:
+If the current package does not support debug compilation, you can submit a modification to the compilation rules in the warehouse to support debugging, for example:

 package("openssl")